KTH/devops-course/contributions/course-automation/axp-chrigu/README.md

 ## Proposal

-Create a GitHub action that is triggered when new tasks / proposals are commited to the repository, this will then generate a dashboard of all the contributions made overall, including thoese in the previous years.
+Create a GitHub action that is triggered when new tasks / proposals are committed to the repository, this will then generate a dashboard of all the contributions made overall, including those submitted in the previous years.

 The requirements for the actions is: